cuauhtlahuac/js-algorithms-and-data-structures-masterclass/notes/DataStructures.md

 - Set the tail to be the 2nd to last node
 - Decrement the length of the list by 1
 - Return the value of the node removed

+### Liked List Shifting Method

+Removing a new node from the beginning of the Linked List!

+#### Shifting Method Pseudocode

+- If there are no nodes, return undefined
+- Store the current head property in a variable
+- Set the head property to be the current head's next property
+- Decrement the length by 1
+- Return the value of the node removed